Fatty Liver Syndrome (Hepatic Lipidosis) In Cats

 Hepatic lipidosis in cats is a serious medical condition that requires prompt veterinary treatment.
 Holistic treatment for hepatic lipidosis should not be used as a substitute for conventional veterinary care.

-- Natural Supplements - Milk thistle, dandelion, Hemp CBD Oil, digestive enzymes and probiotics are some examples of natural remedies for hepatic lipidosis in cats.
+- Liver Support Supplements - Milk thistle, dandelion, Hemp CBD Oil, digestive enzymes and probiotics are some examples of natural supplements for hepatic lipidosis in cats.
 These may help support your cat's liver function, improve digestion and appetite.

-- Stress Reduction - Stress can negatively impact a cat's immune system and exacerbate symptoms of hepatic lipidosis.
+- Stress Reduction - Stress can negatively impact a cat's immune system and exacerbate symptoms of fatty liver syndrome.
 Cats are very sensitive to their environment and something as trivial as moving a food bowl or their cat tree can create so much stress that it can cause a physical illness.
 CBD oil can help promote relaxation and a sense of calmness, reducing a cat's stress.

 - Acupuncture - Acupuncture may be used to help reduce pain and inflammation and improve liver function.
 Consider treatments available through some holistic veterinarians.